gsc-aoyama/wwwdev4i18n/pages/studentlife/index.md

         <li><img src="{{ '/assets/images/v1/2019/studentlife05.jpg' | relative_url }}" alt="Cafeteria">
       <p><strong>Cafeteria</strong></p>
-      <p>The student dining hall offers an extensive and inexpensive menu as well as space where students can enjoy takeway dishes.
+      <p>The student dining hall offers an extensive and inexpensive menu as well as space where students can enjoy takeaway dishes.
 There is also a convenience store and a large student lounge.</p>
     </li>

         <li><img src="{{ '/assets/images/v1/2019/studentlife06.jpg' | relative_url }}" alt="Gym-fitness Center">
       <p><strong>Gym-Fitness Center</strong></p>
       <p>The Fitness Center has various training equipment and shower rooms.
 It is open to all students at student prices.
-The fitness center also offers unique training programs such as Yoga.
-Boxercise, group running, and others.</p>
+The fitness center also offers unique training programs such as Yoga, Boxercise, group running, and others.</p>
     </li>
   </ul>